tableau/webdataconnector/docs3/wdc_create_connector.md

 * The `index.css` and `toastify.min.js` files are used to simplify styling and formatting.
 * The `index.js` file is the code for your connector.

-Between the `body` tags, there is a simple button element that illustrates how users can interact with your connector before getting data.
+Between the `body` tags, there’s a simple button element that illustrates how users can interact with your connector before getting data.
 In the next step, we'll configure what happens when that button is clicked.

 # Step 3: Edit the connector object